WWXD/WorldWeb-XD/README.md

 4. Make a MySQL database, and take notes of needed info.
 5. Go to your domain and it'll tell you what you need.

-If everything went fine, browse to your freshly installed board and configure it.
+If everything went fine, browse to your freshly installed website and configure it.
 If not, let us know.

-We recommend you take some time and make your own board themes and banner to give your board a truly unique feel.
+We recommend you take some time and make your own website themes and banner to give your board a truly unique feel.

 If you want to have a image logo, just be sure to put it in the `img` directory, under the name `logo.png`.